arcanis/typanion/README.md

 - `isArray(values)` will ensure that the values are arrays whose values all match the specified schema.

+- `isTuple(values)` will ensure that the values are tuples whose items match the specified schemas.

 - `isBoolean()` will ensure that the values are all booleans.
 Prefer `isLiteral` if you wish to specifically check for one of `true` or `false`.
 This predicate supports coercion.

 - `isDate()` will ensure that the values are proper `Date` instances.
 This predicate supports coercion via either ISO8601, or raw numbers (in which case they're interpreted as the number of *seconds* since epoch, not milliseconds).